About Us

 We put boots on the ground.

 In searching for the truth about natural processes and the health and well being of native plant and animal communities we spend hundreds of hours in the forest every year.
-We are intimately familiar with the areas we seek to protect and try to use our local knowledge to educate and inspire others to value, appreciate and protect these ecosystems and their inhabitants.
-We frequently lead members of community groups, reporters, and policy-makers on forest education site visits on our National Forests.
+We are intimately familiar with the areas we seek to protect and try to use our on-the-ground knowledge to educate and inspire others to value, appreciate and protect these ecosystems and their inhabitants.
+We frequently lead members of community groups, reporters, and policy-makers on forest site visits on our National Forests and other public forest lands.

 We want the public to be involved.

-For management of our public forest lands to shift away from commercial extraction and be focused on providing optimal conditions for native biodiversity, people are going to need to get involved!
+For use of our public forest lands to shift away from commercial extraction and be focused on providing optimal conditions for native biodiversity, enjoyment and climate benefits, people are going to need to get involved!
 This is why we strive to educate the public through outreach to community organizations, schools, churches, environmental and political groups, and the media.
 We teach people about the amazing ecosystems which exist on our federal public forest lands, encouraging their participation to protect and maintain these areas for generations to come.

 The John Muir Project is a project of Earth Island Institute,